YassineOuchna/handy/README.md

 <img src="./demos/model.png?raw=true" />

-I'm currently playing around with different parameters and testing some layers such as SpatialDropOut on top of this model. \
+I'm currently playing around with different parameters and testing some sutff like adding a SpatialDropOut, changing batch size...etc\
-However modifying and testing on such a huge dataset takes a lot of time even when using top tier GPUs in GoogleCollab, one epoch with a batch size of 64 takes roughly 2 hours!
+However modifying and testing on such a huge dataset takes a lot of time, even when using top tier GPUs in GoogleCollab, one epoch with a batch size of 64 takes roughly 2 hours!